kgiszczak/shale/README.md

 ## Usage

-Documentation with interactive examples is available at <a href="https://www.shalerb.org" target="_blank">Shale website</a>
+Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)

 ### Simple use case